Rudra-Tapan-Sharma/Cozezilla-Coding-cong/README.md

 Users can add new products via a modal form, which gets appended to the product section.
 A Chart.js graph simulates live market trends, updating periodically.
 Dark mode toggles the entire theme using a CSS class switch.
 All user interactions are handled through event listeners, and core features like price change percentage and A/B testing are computed in real time.

+How to run the code(launch the website): you can use websites like replit and paste the attaached codes to run the website.

 contributions:
 rudra tapan sharma,
 gitesh taklikar,